 Unfortunately there is no information about VR Península de Setúbal available.

 VR Península de Setúbal

 Description to VR Península de Setúbal

 The former Vinho Regional area Terras do Sado in the central west Portugal received this new name in 2009.
 The area was already defined in 1907 as the second after the Porto as a quality wine-growing area.
 It is named after the peninsula Península Setúbal, immediately adjacent to the capital Lisbon.
-The large area covers the peninsula, but extends for another 60 kilometers to the south along the Atlantic coast to the mouth of the Sado.
+The large area includes the peninsula, but extends for 60 kilometers to the south along the Atlantic coast to the mouth of the Sado.
 The river flows through the east of the area and, in addition to the Atlantic, exerts a great influence through cool and very humid air currents beside the Atlantic.
 The Mediterranean climate is characterized by hot, dry summers and rainy winters.
 The two DOC areas are only on the peninsula are the two DOC areas Palmela and Setúbal (or Moscatel de Setúbal and Moscatel Roxo).

 The wines are dry, semi-sweet and also noble sweet expanded.
 Well-known producers are Adega de Pegões, Caves Alianca, Fonseca, JP Vinhos (Fonseca), Quinta da Bacalhôa (Fonseca) and Quinta de Camarate (Fonseca).